idc-dsi/DiaCorpus_Rashoot/README.md

-# DiaCorpus Project with the Directorate of Defence Research and Development (DDRD)
+# DiaCorpus Project with Israel Innovation Institute

-Creating Dialectic Arabic Corpora.
-A collaborative project between the Data Science Institute (DSI) and the Directorate of Defence Research and Development (DDRD).
+A joint project between the Data Science Institute at Reichman University and the Israel Innovation Institute.
 Part of the National Language Processing plan of Israel.